maab-osman/information-security-course/h4-johnny-tables.md

   - Subtask 2: I applied the WHERE clause with a population filter (>= 200000000) to list only large countries, practicing numerical comparisons in SQL.

 **Reference:** SQLZoo — https://sqlzoo.net/

+---
+## e) PortSwigger Labs — SQL injection in WHERE clause.

+The vulnerability was in the gift **category** filter where user-supplied input was concatenated directly into a SQL `WHERE` clause without sanitization or prepared statements.
+By manipulating the category parameter, an attacker could change the logic of the query so that it returned all products including unreleased ones.
+This is a good demonstration of a broken access-control issue.

+### How I found the vulnerability
+- Noted the category parameter in the URL (`?category=Gifts`) was reflected in page content.
+- Injected a syntax-breaking character and observed a SQL error in the response, which indicated that user input reached the database query unsanitized.
+- The error and subsequent behavioral changes (different number of results) confirmed the injection point.

+### Anatomy of the exploit (conceptual)
+> **Note:** below is a conceptual breakdown only; do **not** reuse exploit strings outside an authorised lab.

+**Payload entry point**
+- The `category` parameter in the HTTP GET request is inserted directly into the `WHERE` clause on the server side.
+No input sanitization or parameterization was applied.

+**Payload purpose**
+- The attack aims to alter the `WHERE` clause from a restrictive filter into an always-true condition, and to neutralize any subsequent filtering (e.g., `released = 1`).
+Conceptually this is done by:
+  1. Terminating the original string or expression.
+  2. Injecting a boolean condition that is always true (so the `WHERE` matches every row).
+  3. Commenting out the rest of the original query so protective filters are ignored.

+**Proof extraction method**
+- After injection, the application responded with all products, including those where `released = 0`.
+The presence of previously hidden items in the response is definitive proof that the query logic was altered.

+**Why it works (conceptual)**
+- Example server-side construction (conceptual):